johneckberg/notes/networking/csc_3511/week_11_notes.md

     * d-f provides **forward secrecy**

 * What values can be observed during transit?
  * An adversary (Eve/Mallory) observes the public parameters: the large prime p, the generator g, Alice's public value A=ga(modp), and Bob's public value B=gb(modp).
 The shared secret K=gab(modp), or a or b cannot be computed from these public values (this is the computational difficulty of the Diffie-Hellman problem).
+For g^a = b mod(p), even with g, b and p, a is very hard to find.